 Research: Protein Phosphorylation in Cell Signaling

-OVERVIEW: Our goal is to discover molecular mechanisms of intracellular signaling that regulate cell proliferation, and survival/apoptosis, especially in cancer cells.
+OVERVIEW: The goal of our research is to discover molecular mechanisms of intracellular signaling that regulate cell survival and proliferation, especially in cancer cells.
 Knowledge of these signaling events, and the enzymes involved, provides the basis for understanding normal physiology as well as the diagnosis, therapeutic treatment and even prevention of human diseases.
-We primarily use cultured human cell lines to pursue functional genomics, with techniques of biochemistry and cell and molecular biology.
-It is typical for students and fellows to learn and use the full array of modern techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, tissue culture, RNAi, transfections, protein expression and purification, enzyme assays, immunoprecipitations, immunoblotting, fluorescent microscopy).
+We primarily use cultured human cell lines to pursue functional genomics.
+It is typical for students and fellows to learn and use the full array of modern techniques of biochemistry and cell and molecular biology while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, tissue culture, RNAi, transfections, protein expression and purification, enzyme assays, immunoprecipitations, immunoblotting, fluorescent microscopy).

 Functions of Protein Phosphatase-6 and SAPS